Galois cohomology of certain field extensions and the divisible case of Milnor-Kato conjecture

-But $H^*(G_E,\.\Z/m)$ is generated in degree~$\le s$ as a module over $H^*(G_F,\.\Z/m)$; this follows from the Milnor--Kato conjecture and Proposition~11. \end{proof}
+But $H^*(G_E,\.\Z/m)$ is generated in degree~$\le s$ as a module over $H^*(G_F,\.\Z/m)$; this follows from the Milnor--Kato conjecture and Proposition~12. \end{proof}

 \begin{corollary} \.Let $\l$ be a prime number, $m$ and $k$~ be powers of\/~$\l$, and $F$~be a field containing a primitive root of unity of degree~$m$.
 Let $L/F$ be a cyclic extention of degree~$k$.
 Consider the kernel~$J$ of the ring homomorphism $H^*(G_F,\.\Z/m) \rarrow H^*(G_L,\.\Z/m)$.
-Assume that the maximal proper subfield of\/~$E$ over~$F$ has no nontrivial finite extensions of degree $\le \l/2$.
+If $k$ is divisible by $m$, consider the intermediate extension $F\sub E\sub L$ of degree~$k/m$ over $F$ and assume that the maximal proper subfield of\/~$E$ over~$F$ has no nontrivial finite extensions of degree $\le \l/2$.
 Then the ideal~$J$ in the ring $H^*(G_F,\.\Z/m)$ is generated by elements of degree less or equal to $s+1$, where $k/m=\l^s$ if\/ $k$~is divisible by~$m$ and $s=0$ if $m$~is divisible by~$k$. \end{corollary}

-\begin{proof} The case when $k$~is divisible by~$m$ follows from Proposition~8 in the way analogous to the proof of Corollary~12.
+\begin{proof} The case when $k$~is divisible by~$m$ follows from Proposition~8 in the way analogous to the proof of Corollary~13.
 Namely, one has to use the exact sequence

-where $F\sub E\sub L$ is the intermediate extension of degree~$k/m$ over~$F$ and $u\in H^1(G_E,\.\Z/m)$ is the class of the extension~$L/E$.
+where $u\in H^1(G_E,\.\Z/m)$ is the class of the extension~$L/E$.
 The case when $m$~is divisible by~$k$ follows directly from Proposition~7. \end{proof}

 The next corollary is the main result of this section.